 When hiring a moving company, you might find some movers will ask for a deposit to hold the moving date.
-Down payments aren't very common except in areas of the country where there are high rates of households moving or a deposit may be required during peak moving season, such as summer months.
+Down payments aren't very common except in areas of the country where there are large numbers of households moving.
+A deposit may also be required during peak moving season, such as summer months.

 Why Are Deposits Required?

 First, it's important to know that moving deposits are not common.
-When a mover asks you for a deposit, it's a good idea to question the mover, asking why they require upfront funds.
-If you're moving in the summer - May through August - some moving companies are concerned that without a deposit, they could miss out on the busiest moving season if a customer cancels the move at the last minute.
+When a mover asks you for a deposit, it's a good idea to question the mover, asking why he or she requires upfront funds.
+If you're moving in the summer—May through August—some moving companies are concerned that without a deposit, they could miss out on the busiest moving season if a customer cancels the move at the last minute.

-If you've hired a mover through a moving broker - a third party company that provides a truck and movers - you may find yourself paying a deposit to the broker.
+If you've hired a mover through a moving broker—a third-party company that provides a truck and movers—you may find yourself paying a deposit to the broker.
 While you may think that hiring movers through a broker will be easier, often it means that your mover is unknown, making it difficult for you to know if your mover is reliable.
-Overall, I don't recommend you use a moving broker and if you do, make sure you know who the mover is so you can do your own research.
+Overall, it's best to avoid using a moving broker.
+If you do decide to use one, make sure you know who the mover is so you can do your research.